tubbo/bifrons/README.md

 ## Base Customizations

 Bifrons ships with a number of basic customizations for Vim.
-They are practicall the same as Janus' customizations:
+They are practically the same as Janus' customizations:

 * Line numbers
 * Ruler (line and column numbers)